Are You Worried About Your Child Going On To Post-Secondary And Stress?

-It is that time of year…time to let go.
+It is that time of year…time to worry about our children and the changes that they may be facing.
 Parents are bound to worry when their kids go off to post-secondary school.
 Will they eat, go to sleep and wake up without their supervision?
 Do I think they will be able to keep up with the work?
 Are they going to make friends or socialize too much?
 Will the pressure to use alcohol or drugs be too great?

 How can you help your student become stress smart?
 Beverly Beuermann-King, a stress and wellness specialist with Work Smart Live Smart pulls together some great strategies that can make this school year less stressful for your post-secondary child.

 Understand The Sources Of Post-Secondary Stress

 The College Undergraduate Stress Scale (CUSS; 1998) was developed by Renner and Mackin to specifically identify the sources of stress that can be experienced by college students.
 This update from the Holme’s and Rahe’s Social Readjustment Rating Scale found an extremely high mean total stress rating score of 1247 in their research.

 Here are some interesting sources of Post-Secondary Stress on their 100-point scale:

 - Sense of overload in school or work 82

 - Negative consequences of drinking or drug use 75

 - Difficulties with parents 73